All of this has the effect of increasing the potential profitability of a holiday let.

 To help you find an appropriate, specialist lender, offering a competitive rate of interest on the mortgage, therefore, you might want to use the services of a broker with the expertise and experience of arranging holiday let mortgages.

-When you find a suitable lender, a calculation needs to be made on the anticipated return in holiday rentals.
-These returns on the very short-term tenancies you are granting to holiday visitors are likely to be substantially different to those you earn on the standard Assured Shorthold Tenancies generally granted to long-term buy to let tenants.
+When you find a suitable lender, a calculation needs to be made on the anticipated return on holiday rentals.
+These returns on the very short-term tenancies you are granting to holiday visitors are likely to be substantially different from those you earn on the standard Assured Shorthold Tenancies generally granted to long-term buyers to let tenants.

 The valuation of your holiday home investment and an assessment of your likely rental income, therefore, needs to be done by a specialist holiday lettings agent and confirmed by the mortgage lender prepared to offer you the necessary advance.